brianspragge/brianspragge/README.md

 ---

-## 🍕 Fun Facts
+## Matters of life and death

-- Debugging is faster than running with scissors, but less safe.
+- Debugging is faster than running with scissors, and less fun.
 - Every great project begins with a TODO and ends with...
 I can't remember
-- Once solved a bug by staring at it for 42 minutes.
-Subway bus game helps.
+- Once solved a bug by eating it.
+Try "Nuoc mam"

 ---

-> _“Code is like my wife.
+> _“Code is like my son.
 Sometimes it smells funny.” — Your Mom_

 Thanks for visiting!
 Please open an issue if you spot a typo, a bug, or just want to say 'huh?'.
-Happy coding, Bia***! 🥚
+Happy coding, Bia***!